random-rip/primebot_backend/README.md

 The unofficial [Strauss Prime League](https://www.primeleague.gg/) Bot for sending push notifications via Discord and Telegram.

-**The bot is not intended to be self hosted!
+**The bot is not intended to be self-hosted!
 The server IP of the PrimeBot has been exclusively whitelisted by the Prime League.**

 ## Development